wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 ### Create the Cluster

 Make a GKE cluster with the instructions below!
-Or you can create a Kubernetes cluster on your own, of any flavor, as long as it has a load balancer!
+Or you can create a Kubernetes cluster on your own, of any flavor, as long as it has an external load balancer that [supports an Istio Gateway resource](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/#determining-the-ingress-ip-and-ports)!

 (As a side note, did you know that [there is a load balancer for KIND](https://github.com/kubernetes-sigs/cloud-provider-kind)?)